bootdotdev/blog/content/javascript/custom-slider-component-vue.md

 </template>
 ```

 That wasn't so bad right?
-We are building out the data model in such a way the in order to use the component we can sue the built-in `v-model` property.
+We are building out the data model in such a way the to use the component we can sue the built-in `v-model` property.

 ## The JavaScript